quil-lang/quil/README.md

 addition to some useful extras outlined below.

 Repository layout:
-- `/examples`: examples of Quil
 - `/grammars`: example grammars used by parser generators
-- `/paper`: the source and rendered files for the Quil reference paper, by Smith et al
 - `/rfcs`: proposals for adding features or changing Quil
 - `/spec`: the Quil language specification